Liveaboard Diving in Great Barrier Reef

 Tips For Divers

-There is diving to suit every level of diver on the Great Barrier Reef, from calm, gentle, warm waters for newbies, to challenging swim throughs and caves for the more experienced.
+There is diving to suit every level of diver on the Great Barrier Reef, from calm, gentle, warm waters for newbies, to challenging swim-throughs and caves for the more experienced.
 Some trips will require evidence of dive experience, but there are many that request no minimum logged dives.
 Most of the time full equipment is available to rent (please check this!), but remember to bring your certification.
 You'll also want your logbook as recording what you've seen is all part of the fun!
 Visibility is always great - often well in excess of 25 metres, and sometimes over 40.
 Water temperatures range from 22 to 30 degrees Celsius.

 The native language of Australia is English, although commonly dive crews will speak a variety of others.
 Currency is the Australian Dollar, and ATMs are easily found onshore (not onboard though!).
-Internet access, healthcare, and transport in Australia is of high quality, although as always please ensure that appropriate travel insurance has been purchased.
+Internet access, healthcare, and transport in Australia are of high quality, although as always please ensure that appropriate travel insurance has been purchased.

 Getting To The Great Barrier Reef